arunesh/aws-docker-hf/README.md

 4. Amazon ECR in case we wish to save this image: https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html

+Steps below are all on the EC2 instance.

 ### Step 1: Clone and build a docker image.